zio/zio/docs/howto/handle_errors.md

 Whereas, ZIO guarantees that no errors are lost.
 This guarantee is provided via a hierarchy of supervisors and information made available via datatypes such as `Exit` & `Cause`.
 All errors will be reported.
 If there's a bug in the code, zio enables us to find about it.

-## Transform (or lift) `Option` and `Either` values
+## Transform `Option` and `Either` values

 It's typical that you work with `Option` and `Either` values inside your application.
 You either fetch a record from the database which might be there or not (`Option`) or parse a file which might return decode errors `Either`.

-ZIO has already combinatiors built-in to transfor or lift these values into `ZIO` values.
+ZIO has already functions built-in to transform these values into `ZIO` values.

-Here's a overview:

 ### Either